 The Top Reasons Non-Fiction Books Do NOT Achieve Success

-Reason # 6: Weak social media: At the very least, you need one main place where you can show your audience that you are one of them, that you understand them, and that you have solutions for them.
-You only need one or two good outlets to reach your audience.
-For example, a blog and a YouTube page; a blog, and post on Medium.
+Reason # 6: Weak social media: At the very least, you need one central place to show your audience you are one of them, you understand them, and you have solutions for them.
+You only need one or two good outlets to reach your core audience.
+A website or video channel, for example.

 Reason # 12: Saturated genre: Of course, it depends on the particular genre.
 Some genres can easily absorb many new books.
 Some, not so much.
-A saturated genre means that you will need to be more adept and creative when it comes to how you write your book, design your cover, market your book, and use social media, etc.
+A saturated genre means you will need to be more adept and creative when it comes to how you write your book, design your cover, market your book, use social media, etc.

-How I Gathered The Survey Results
+How I Gathered the Survey Results

-These survey results are based on my discussions with 47 authors who have written and published at least two non-fiction books.
+They were based on my discussions with 47 authors who have written and published at least two non-fiction books.

 Their answers were based on:

-1. Their own personal experiences;
+1. Their personal experiences.

-3. Their own discussions with other non-fiction authors.
+3. Their discussions with other non-fiction authors.

-But, with hard work and research, some honest assessment of your own writing and book, and forcing yourself to make some hard decisions about your book, you can fix any of these problems.
-And, by doing so, you will be well on your way to creating a successful book that can help you achieve your personal and financial goals.
+But, with hard work and research, some honest assessment of your writing and text, and forcing yourself to make some hard decisions about your book, you can fix any of these problems.
+And by doing so, you will be well on your way to creating a successful book to help you achieve your personal and financial goals.

-This list should also give you a new hope, and a renewed interest, in improving your book and increasing its sales.
-If you give up now, and don’t make the improvements, your book will remain a failure.
-I’m absolutely certain this isn’t an option for you.
+This list should also give you hope and a renewed interest in improving your book and increasing its sales.
+If you give up now and don’t make the improvements, your text will remain a failure.
+I’m sure this isn’t an option for you.

-Questions For Us To Think About And Discuss
+Questions to Think About